DopierRex/OneNext/README.md

 Add-on set of extra cores, configurations and tools for Spectrum Next (ks1) / N-go

-A set of alternative cores, settings and additional features from edited NextZXOS menu, it makes a selection of systems possible from the default menu, without having to assign an extra core at boot.
+A set of alternative cores, settings and additional options from edited NextZXOS menu, it makes a selection of systems possible from the default menu, without having to assign an extra core at boot.
 This resolves a deal of complexity for the average or casual user, the objective is having multicore capability and features from just one SD card (no more different SD cards for the extra cores).

 Please be aware this is NOT an official Spectrum Next distribution package, or associated with SpecNext Ltd.
 The project is intended to implement open-source features available for the Spectrum Next, made by third parties, and to provide an easy setup.
 It is mainly for evaluation purposes, with the hope that it will encourage more enthusiasts to explore Spectrum Next-related projects.